turingschool/curriculum/source/projects/complete_me.markdown

 ### 3. Visual Interface

 Can you create a graphical user interface for your code?
 Something that a "normal person" might plausibly use?
-You could use HTML via Sinatra/Rails, but consider something like [Shoes](http://shoesrb.com/) or [Ruby Processing](https://github.com/jashkenas/ruby-processing).
+Consider a toolkit like [Shoes](http://shoesrb.com/) or [Ruby Processing](https://github.com/jashkenas/ruby-processing).

 ## Evaluation Rubric